Sen. Kamala Harris Announces 2020 Presidential Candidacy

 Unlike Warren, Gillibrand, or Castro, Harris is not initially forming a presidential exploratory committee, but instead immediately launching a full-scale presidential campaign.

 Harris has done little to hide her presidential ambitions.
-She traveled extensively for candidates during the 2018 midterm elections and has made frequent stop in early voting states like Iowa and New Hampshire.
+She traveled extensively for candidates during the 2018 midterm elections and made a stop in Iowa, which holds its caucuses before any other state holds primary contests.
 In the weeks leading up to her announcement, Harris made multiple high-profile media appearances promoting a recently-released memoir.

 "There's an incredible amount of change that has happened in a relatively short period of time, and it has understandably had a lot of people feeling displaced, wondering and asking a question about where do they fit in, their relevance, are they obsolete," said Harris in an interview with NPR's Morning Edition earlier this month.
 "And [Trump] read it accurately.
 And then he took it to the lowest common denominator.
 [He said] it is us versus them instead of what real leadership would be about — which is to read it and say, "Hey everybody, We're all in this together."

-Note: An earlier version of this story incorrectly stated that Sen. Kamala Harris traveled to New Hampshire as she was preparing to launch her presidential campaign.